Kalindro/opensea-random-nft-pfp-scrapper/README.md

 ___

+Regular poetry install.
 You need to provide OpenSea API key in .env file (.env.example as example).
 It's easy to get, nowadays you receive it instantly.
 ___

 Main running file: [src/main.py](src/main.py).